Phone: +44 (0)20 7323 8629

 Department of Britain, Europe and Prehistory

 The department currently has eleven galleries displaying highlights from its collections.
-As well as exhibitions, we are involved in a wide range of research, excavations and publications and also actively communicate with the public through radio and television programmes and new media.
+As well as exhibitions, we are involved in a wide range of research, excavations and publications.
+We also actively communicate with the public through radio, television and digital channels.

 Staff are engaged in helping members of the public with enquiries, the identification of objects and scholarly research.
 An important part of the department's work is connected with finds of Treasure from England and supporting the work of the Portable Antiquities Scheme.